 Students in Orange County school districts who experience the planetarium will be given the chance to experience core STEM concepts through exhibits that are engaging and fun.
-College courses will be offered to students by OCC faculty, and members of the community will have the opportunity to attend shows, lectures and exhibits throughout the year.
+College courses will able to use the planetarium for visualization of complex concepts, and members of the community will have the opportunity to attend shows, lectures and exhibits throughout the year.

 The Planetarium will have unique features to serve all of its travelers:

 - Foucault Pendulum

 - Interactive science exhibit hall

 - Administrative offices

 - Ticket Office

 The lobby and exhibit hall of the planetarium contain several permenant and rotating exhibits that are free to visit during normal hours.

 Named for French physicist Leon Foucault, this device serves as a visual demonstration of the rotation of the earth.
 Designs vary, but the concept is deceptively simple: a pendulum, powered by an electromagnet, swings from a steel cable, knocking down a ring of pegs below it.
 Although the direction of the pendulum appears to be changing, it is in fact the Earth beneath the pendulum that moves.
 Our pendulum processes in a complete cycle approximately once every 43 hours.
 With 96 pins arranged around the perimiter, and the pendulum knocking them down on both sides of it's swing, it takes about 21 hours to knock down all the pins.

 With only a handful of Foucault Pendulums located in the state, OCC’s pendulum exhibit will be the first of its kind in Orange County, giving local students and the surrounding community a chance to experience firsthand one of the most fundamental aspects of our understanding of the universe.